beerbear4369/design-to-reality-94/README.md

 ## License

-This project is proprietary software developed for Kuku Coach.
+This project is proprietary software developed for Think Clear.